High Protein Meal Prep Ideas + My Simple 3×2 Formula

 Healthy Meal Prep On Easy Mode

-If you want high protein meal prep to stick, give yourself a system you can repeat.
-The 3×2 method keeps your meals filling, flexible, and ready when you’re hungry.
+If you want high protein meal prep to stick, give yourself a system you can actually repeat.
+The 3×2 method keeps meals simple, filling, and flexible enough to use each week.

-Pick your proteins, carbs, and veggies, add a flavor direction, portion it out, and let the fridge do the work.
+Pick your proteins, carbs, and veggies, add a flavor direction, portion everything out, and you’re set for the week.

-Follow along on Pinterest and Instagram for more high protein meal prep ideas.
-If you want a plan tailored to your goals, schedule, and food preferences, coaching is here: https://hereforvanity.com/coaching/.
+If you want a plan tailored to your goals, schedule, and food preferences, check out my 1:1 coaching.